 Any filming of a commercial nature (i.e you’re set to make a commercial gain from using the footage) on Queenstown Lake District Council (QLDC) land requires a film permit, regardless of the size of the crew, or the equipment used.
 QLDC land includes footpaths, roads, parks, facilities, public places and reserves.

 Along with your film permit form, you will need to supply a copy of your public liability insurance certificate, maps and site specific H&S documents when you submit your application, so make sure you have this ready.
 You may also require a Traffic Management Plan, Waterways Safety Plan and/or a Part 102 Drone Certification if you're filming on a road, waterway or with a drone.
 Permits can take up to a week to be approved after submission so it’s best to start working on this as soon as possible.

-Any filming using a drone on QLDC land, is only permitted if you have engaged the services of a licenced operator (they must hold a permit called a Part 102), and have obtained a permit.
+Any filming using a drone on QLDC land is only permitted if you have engaged the services of a licenced operator (they must hold a permit called a Part 102), and have obtained a permit.
 You can find licenced operators listed in the Industry Directory.